Home > Clinical Services > Women's Health > Newborn Intensive Care Unit (NICU) > Parent's Corner > Preparing for Home

 Arrangements can be made for a nurse to visit your baby at home after discharge to do an assessment of your baby and answer any of your questions regarding your baby's care.
 The nurse is also available to assist you with breast feeding.

 - Rooming in:

 This an opportunity for all parents prior to taking their baby home, with or without medical equipment, to spend time with your baby in a private room with a home like setting.
 The parents provide all of their baby's care and gain comfort in working with the equipment after they have received the equipment training.
 Your baby will have an assigned nurse that will help when needed or to answer any questions.

 Appointments will be scheduled prior to discharge.
 You will receive appointment cards with clinic phone numbers and location.

 Photographs can be taken before your baby goes home.
 You may bring a special outfit to have your baby's picture taken in.
 You have the option to order photos.

-- Classes offered at The Nebraska Medical Center:
+- Classes offered at Nebraska Medicine:

 Baby Care/Childbirth Education and Breastfeeding